 Charles Ponzi – Boston Swindler

 Hardly a week goes by before prosecutors or regulators expose a new a Ponzi scheme.
-Italian immigrant Charles Ponzi didn’t invent this classic grift, but in the 1920s he ran it so well that he defined it for perpetuity.
+Italian immigrant Charles Ponzi didn’t invent this classic grift, but in the 1920s he ran it so well that he branded it for perpetuity.

 Read More: 15 Tales Of Lost Ponzi Riches (Business Blunders)

-Ponzi promised clients a 50% profit within 45 days or 100% profit within 90 days.
 He made the ridiculous claim that he could buy postage coupons in other countries and cash them out in the U.S. for more – but he did none of this.
-He his scam ran for more than a year before it collapsed, costing his victims $20 million.
+His scam ran for more than a year before it collapsed, costing his victims $20 million.

 Ponzi’s father was an Italian army general who sent him to a French boarding school.
 There, he cultivated aristocratic airs.
 He immigrated to the U.S. in 1903.